dibsy/Recipies-Of-A-Jenkins-Hacker/privesc/README.md

 # Privilege Escalations

-- The Marix-based security/ Project-based Matrix Authorization Strategy is used to define authorization and scopes.
+- The Matrix-based security/ Project-based Matrix Authorization Strategy is used to define authorization and scopes.
-- In our privilege escalation techniques we will try to escalate our privileges to an adminstrator.
+- In our privilege escalation techniques we will try to escalate our privileges to an administrator.